yalasoo/tp/docs/UserGuide.md

 ### Viewing help : `help`

-**Purpose**: Shows a message explaining how to access the help page.
+**Purpose**: Shows a message with a link to access the user guide page which has full details on the different commands and how to use them.

 ##### Command Format
 ```shell